wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/run-winautomation-processes/includes/3-configure-automatic-process-runs.md

 ## Triggers

 Triggers are used to run processes in response to certain events, rather than at a specified date or time.
-That's why they are used to automate a task that does not adhere to a strict schedule, but depends another factor, for example a specific kind of email message, a file or database change.
+That's why they are used to automate a task that does not adhere to a strict schedule, but depends another factor, for example a specific type of email message, a file or database change.

 Triggers can be accessed through the Triggers tab of the console.
 Select New to choose between the different available triggers.